ailiop/idvf/README.md

 All `dvf.*` functions are GPU-enabled, supported by the MATLAB Parallel Computing Toolbox.
-When a compatible GPU is available, GPU computation is invoked by casting the input data arrays into `gpuArray` objects; for
+If a compatible GPU is available, GPU computation is invoked by casting the input data arrays into `gpuArray` objects; for
 example: